What Is Cervical Spondylosis?

 Imaging Studies

-- 1.Cervical radiograph (AP, lateral, oblique): osteophytes, loss of disc height, alignment
+- 1.Cervical radiograph (AP, lateral, oblique): osteophytes, disc height loss, alignment

 - 2.Magnetic resonance imaging: gold standard — assesses disc, cord, nerve roots, and soft tissues